C-opt/idea_flux/README.md

 # idea_flux
 IdeaFlux is a Reddit comments summarization tool using praw & Networkx.
+It takes the comments structure of Reddit (comments of comments of comments of [...]) and greedily selects a single thread that seems to be most interesting.
 ## Description
-IdeaFlux scrapes and summarizes comments of top subrredits of your choice by selecting which comment generated most comments:
+It summarizes comments of top subrredits of your choice by selecting which comment generated most comments:
 - The root node is the topic itself and it greedly selects the most "prosperous" comment, then outputs it in a text file;
 - Then this parent comment will select the most prosperous child node, then outputs it in a text file once again;
 - Then this process repeats recursively until reaching the leaf node.